lewiz-support/LMAC_CORE1/README.md

 ---------------- Oct 15, 2020

-Updated code release in ZCU102 folder - Xilinx ZCU102 board implementation
+Updated code/software release in ZCU102 folder - Xilinx ZCU102 board implementation

 README file for this release is also available in the ZCU102 folder